Beck–Fahrner syndrome: Management

 The management approach for Beck–Fahrner syndrome is primarily supportive, with a focus on improving the quality of life.
 The care is coordinated by medical genetics and developmental pediatrics, involving a multidisciplinary team of specialists.
 Depending on specific symptoms, various medical specialists may be involved, including neurology for seizures and cardiology for heart defects.
 Early interventions, such as autism therapies and participation in special education programs like behavior therapy and speech therapy, can help manage developmental and cognitive issues.
 Physical and occupational therapy can support in addressing physical symptoms, and assistive technology such as mobility aid and standing frame can be utilized when necessary.

 Genetic counseling plays a role in educating patients and their families about the condition, assessing the risk of other family members having the disorder, offering guidance on family planning, and providing information on prenatal testing.
 Furthermore, social work assists patients and families in exploring palliative, respite and nursing home care options when necessary.

 History

-In 2018, a research paper suggested that mutations in the TET3 gene could cause intellectual disability.
-Beck–Fahrner syndrome, initially referred to as "TET3 deficiency", was first described in 2020.
+In 2018, a research paper suggested that pathogenic variants in the TET3 gene could cause intellectual disability.
+Beck–Fahrner syndrome, initially referred to as "TET3 deficiency", was first described in 2020 at the National Human Genome Research Institute and Johns Hopkins Hospital.
 It was the first human disorder of DNA demethylation to be delineated.
 As of 2023, approximately 50 individuals have been diagnosed with this condition.